 This brings us to the idea of international regulators and registration.
 We have global Tier-1, Tier-2, and Tier-3 regulators.

 Global Tier-1 regulatory licenses such as the ASIC, FCA, CFTC, etc are more complex and expensive to acquire, hence are more important and offer greater protection than others.

-Tier-2, although still important is not compared to those of Tier-1.
+Tier-2, Although still important, is not compared to those Tier-1.
 These include regulations like FSCA, DFSA, CMA (Kenya), etc.